 When trying to choose between a gasket and seal, your first impression might be that they are the same thing.
 After all, they perform essentially the same function, right?
-In some ways they are certainly the same, but there are some important differences that you should understand when deciding which one is right for your project.
-Gaskets seal a connection between two components or flanges that have flat surfaces, while seals are used between engine parts, pumps and shafts that rotate.
+In some ways, they are certainly the same, but there are some important differences that you should understand when deciding which one is right for your project.
+Gaskets seal a connection between two components or flanges that have flat surfaces, while seals are used between engine parts, pumps, and shafts that rotate.

 Gaskets are manufactured using many different materials.
 Viton, Neoprene, Nitrile, Pure Gum Rubber, EPDM Butyl, and SBR are just a sampling of the most common rubber or elastomeric materials commonly used to manufacture gaskets.
-Gaskets can be manufactured from many more diverse products including treated fiber (vegetable Fiber), Cork, Cork and Rubber, Non-asbestos (Aramid fiber), Graphite, PTFE or closed cell sponge when a highly compressible gasket is required.
+Gaskets can be manufactured from many more diverse products including treated fiber (vegetable Fiber), Cork, Cork and Rubber, Non-asbestos (Aramid fiber), Graphite, PTFE, or closed cell sponge when a highly compressible gasket is required.

-As already mentioned, seals are used between engine parts, pumps and shafts that rotate rather than those that are static.
+As already mentioned, seals are used between engine parts, pumps, and shafts that rotate rather than those that are static.
 This type of seal is generally a molded or machined product.
 Seals tend to be flat and round, while gaskets are often cut into different shapes so that they fit the components.
 Most seals are made of an outer ring that is metal and nests over an inner surface that is often made of rubber.
 The inner circle is tilted just a bit, which creates a lip for the seal.
 The lip is designed as a second barrier against any drops that manage to get past the first edge of the seal.
-The only bad thing about this design is the fact that they can only keep leaks from occurring at one end of the seal, so it is essential that it be installed correctly.
-If it’s installed backwards, you could end up with a leaky mess on your hands.
+It is essential that seals be installed correctly because, if it’s installed backward, you could end up with a leaky mess on your hands.

 Let the experts at Blaylock Gasket and Packing help you find the right gasket or seal for your project.